Cloned Website? - Here's What To Do

 Animated screen-shot mode.

-The first thing I noticed is that Last Updated is exactly on the same date.
+I noticed is that Last Updated is exactly on the same date.

 Funny enough the copyright notice is exactly the same: